jfaulder/Portfolio/README.md

 * Motivated by desire to inform key stakeholders by revealing actionable insights
 * Feel free to explore all my data projects
 * 🌍 Based in Sunderland
-* 🎓 Have a degree in Physics from The University of Warwick
+* 🎓 I Have a degree in Physics from The University of Warwick

 ### Skills